sdsc/cluster-guide/quickstart/README.md

 	[gsiman@hpcdev-006 ~]$ rocks list host
 	HOST              MEMBERSHIP   CPUS RACK RANK RUNACTION INSTALLACTION
 	hpcdev-006:       Frontend     8    0    0    os        install
-	devel-0-0:        Development  16   0    0    os        install
+	devel-server-0-0:        Development  16   0    0    os        install
 ```
    *The hostnames are in the first column*

 You will not be able to use the ``rocks console`` command once the installation
 is done, but at that point you will be able to simply ``ssh`` into it.
-When *s
+When an
-appear between all of the *()s* you may press the *f8* key to quit the GUI
+asterisk charater appears between all of the *()s* you may press the *f8* key to
-without interupting the installation.
+quit the GUI without interupting the installation.

 !["Exit insert-ethers with <F8>"](images/07_insert-ethers_devel-server_kickstart_sent.png?raw=true "Exit insert-ethers with <F8>")